-Steven explains that employees in companies with 15 or more employees accrue a minimum of one hour of earned paid sick leave for every 30 hours worked.
-The employee shall not, however, be entitled to accrue or to use more than 40 hours of paid sick leave in a given year, unless the employer sets a higher limit.
+Employees in companies with 15 or more employees accrue a minimum of one hour of earned paid sick leave for every 30 hours worked.
+The employee cannot accrue or use more than 40 hours of paid sick leave in a given year, unless the employer sets a higher limit.
 For companies with fewer than 15 employees, those workers accrue a minimum of one hour of earned paid sick leave for every 30 hours worked.
-Employees will not, however, be entitled to accrue or to use more than 24 hours of paid sick leave in a given year, unless the employer sets a higher limit.
+Employees cannot accrue or use more than 24 hours of paid sick leave in a given year, unless the employer sets a higher limit.

-Employees are guaranteed a right to privacy under the new law.
+The new law guarantees employees the right to privacy.
 “Employers are not allowed to question the time taken off,” Steve continues.
 “Unless the employee takes three consecutive days of paid sick time, the employer can’t ask for a doctor’s note or other documentation.”

 The paid sick time started accruing on July 1st.
-Employers are required to track the accrued time, as well as the amount of time taken, and report it on the employee’s pay stub.
+Employers are required to track accrued time and time used, and then report it on the employee’s pay stub.
 They also have to post a notice of the law (in English and Spanish, if there are Spanish speaking employees) in a conspicuous place.

-Employers face being fined if they don’t comply with Prop 206’s requirements.
+Employers may face a fine if they don’t comply with Proposition 206’s requirements.
 “The penalties can be hefty, based on the length of time the violation has been happening and how many people are employed with the company.”

-Setting up the tracking systems can be complicated and time consuming.
+Setting up the tracking systems can be complex and time consuming.
 For our Arizona clients, Journey Employer Solutions had compliant systems in place prior to the law taking effect.
-Employees can request time off through an online portal, which then updates the accrued time to reflect how much time has been used and what is still available.
+Employees can request time off through an online portal, which then updates the accrued time to reflect the balance.

 “These systems are very easy for the employer and employee,” says Steven.
 “They take away all the possible headaches.”